THE FROGS and EVENING PRIMROSE Nonesuch 79638

 These songs have far more power in their original setting, especially in the hands of Lane (on the former) and Davis Gaines (on the latter).
 Brian Stokes Mitchell is the other principal, and he lends the project his authoritative voice; but Lane has all the flashy material.
 He is far better than Blyden was, although Blyden was admittedly performing under unsettling circumstances.
 The CD retains brief stretches of very funny dialogue, abridged from the original but retaining Shevelove's comic sensibility.
 (Lane: "I am the god of drama."
 Mitchell: "I thought you were the god of wine."
 Lane: "That too.
 A little wine will get you through a lot of drama.")

+The surprise here is the rest of the score.
+There are five other musical sections, which have understandably never been used out of context.
+But this is not some early college show; Sondheim turned to The Frogs after Follies and A Little Night Music, which is to say that he was already in his artistic prime.
+(Which is where he remains today, as will become clear when Wise Guys — now retitled Gold — finally gets back on the boards.)
 Most remarkable, perhaps, is the title song.
 "The Frogs" is set to something of a martial waltz; it builds to an amazing cacophony of borrowed melody.
 If you listen closely, you'll hear bits of "Ol' Man River" ("Tote dat barge an' lift that crud!
 You gets a little drunk an' you lands in mud") and "Who Cares?" ("Who cares if the sky cares to fall in the swamp").
 One of Sondheim's many talents is his ability to write complex interwoven vocal parts.
 This one fits right in with his stunning Anyone Can Whistle and Pacific Overtures vocals.

 There is wonderful vocal work as well in "Evoe!"
 Beware, though; you might walk down the street singing the "Dionysos" chant.
 There's also a wonderfully catchy Mediterranean tango that goes "They do an awful lot of dancing, the dead."
 Tunick makes this one a holiday of dissonance, and it is great fun.